jhuapl-bio/taxtriage/docs/README-docs.md

   extension; Python-Markdown prints them verbatim.
 Use `$$…$$`, which `pymdownx.arithmatex` renders via MathJax. `scripts/migrate_wiki.py` converts them on import.
+- **The "Request an organism" link is version-gated.** It appears only when the docs version is not a numbered `X.Y.Z` release — so `latest`, PR previews and local `mkdocs serve` show it, frozen releases do not.
+Gating lives in `pathogen_table.js` (`IS_CURRENT`), not in the build, so there is one place to change it.
+It targets `.github/ISSUE_TEMPLATE/add_organism.yml`, whose fields map onto the CSV columns; CI checks that file still exists.
 - **`exclude_docs`** keeps `docs/novelty_sketch/` and reference PDFs in the repo but out of the published site.